 You can have mild liver damage and not show any signs or symptoms.
 Your doctor may order the AST test to screen you for liver inflammation or injury.

 Factors that increase your risk of having liver problems include:

 - frequent alcohol or drug use

 - being overweight

-The AST test can also be used to monitor a known liver disorder.
-It can be used to check treatment efficacy as well.
+Your doctor can use the AST test to check the status of a known liver disorder.
+They can use it to check the effectiveness of treatment as well.

 The AST test is performed on a blood sample.
-Your blood will be taken by a nurse or lab technician.
-It is usually taken from a vein in your arm or hand, using a small needle.
-The blood will be collected in a tube and sent to a lab for analysis.
+A healthcare professional usually takes the sample from a vein in your arm or hand using a small needle.
+They collect the blood in a tube and send it to a lab for analysis.
 Your doctor will inform you about your results when they become available.

-Risks of the AST test are minimal.
+The risks of the AST test are minimal.
 You may experience some discomfort when the blood sample is drawn.
-There may be pain at the puncture site before or after the test.
+You may have pain at the puncture site during or after the test.